vignesh-jv/ML-Model-API/README.md

-# Sentiment Classifier Deployed as a REST API using Flask
+# Sarcasm Classifier Deployed as a REST API using Flask

 * [Flask Restful Documentation]()
 ___